itisnow/my_transition/README.md

 One of the biggest problem ever seems to be: What we need to do to become a civilized society on a planetary level?
 With more fancy words: How to start the process that will lead us to a type 1 civilization [[Kardashev_scale](http://en.wikipedia.org/wiki/Kardashev_scale)]?
 But this problem was already solved.
-The solution is a RBA.
+The solution is a RBE.
 The true challenge is to synthesize the transition.
+In order to meet this challenge we need to use the intelligence of the entire human population.
 The long term goal is to use a distributed version control system the allow the community to express it's own creativity.
-Each document (proposal) is a piece of legislation that could/should be considered by politician and one day be passed a law.
+Each document (proposal) is a piece of legislation that could/should be considered by politician and one day be passed as law.

 ### Medium term

 Create and collaborate on proposals that tackle specific socio-economic problems.
 Along the way verify if a version control system is the right platform.
-We certainly need an uncentralized way of writing law.
+We certainly need an decentralized way of writing law.
 There are a lot of similarities between writing laws and software.
-The best practice in unsentralized software development is Git.
+The best practice in decentralized software development is Git.
-I believe Git could be the right way to allow millions of people to collaborate in the design of our society.
+We believe Git could be the right way to allow millions of people to collaborate in the design of our society.
+A proposal is less formal then a legislation document could be.
+Its main purpose is to present a transition proposal with sound arguments to convince a global audience.

 ### Short term

 Convince anybody to follow :)

-# Collaboration
+## Collaboration

 Politician an politics has deviated so much from reality in the past years that it need a complete overhaul.
 Politician are just too few to tackle the complexity of the real world.
+They are also limited by the small communities they represent.
 We need to drastically increase the number of people involved if we want real change.
 At the same time more people could mean endless discussion.
-To prevent it we have to realize the we are working for the community and not for our personal gain.
+To prevent it we have to realize that our personal gain is working for the benefit of the community.
-Politician are limited by the small communities they represent.
 If we are building it together we would have a greater respect for this new entity the we created.

 ### Rules